-Nevertheless, implementing partners will ensure that: (a) the potential donor or donors have been appropriately informed and consulted about the project and the choices available to them; (b) potential donors are aware that refusal is an option, and have confirmed in writing their willingness to proceed with the donation; (c) the amount of land being donated is minor (less than 10%) and will not reduce the donor's remaining land area below that required to maintain the donor's livelihood at current levels; (d) no household relocation is involved; (e) the donor is expected to benefit directly from the project; and (f) for community or collective land, donation can only occur with the consent of individuals using or occupying the land.
+- the potential donor or donors have been appropriately informed and consulted about the project and the choices available to them. - potential donors are aware that refusal is an option and have confirmed in writing their willingness to proceed with the donation. - the amount of land being donated is minor (less than 10%) and will not reduce the donor's remaining land area below that required to maintain the donor's livelihood at current levels. - no household relocation is involved. - the donor is expected to benefit directly from the project; and - for community or collective land, donation can only occur with the consent of individuals using or occupying the land.